Spreadsheet.com allows you to change the data type of individual cells in addition to whole columns and ranges.

-How to Change the Data Type for a Cell
+How to Change a Cell's Data Type

 Different data types will have different possible settings, though all data types (except Automatic) allow you to restrict the data in that range to only data of that data type.
 For instance, restricting an Attachment cell prevents users from typing text in addition to adding files.